 A project for Apple Music Korea through MAL for their Memoji campaign.
 The aesthetics were based on glitch graphics and visuals so we built tools to create an ownable effect specifically for this spot.

-Our team worked to create a couple unique effects to be peppered throughout the Memoji ad.
+Our team worked to create a couple of unique effects to be peppered throughout the Memoji ad.
 Rather than using an off-the-shelf solution for datamoshing / glitchy graphics, we wrote custom software using OpenFrameworks and bespoke GLSL Shaders.

 The first ask was for a riff on the well-known technique of datamoshing.
 We needed to make a glitching distortion that felt unique and visually distinguishable from a typical broadcast glitch.
 The second ask was to match a storyboard frame with an explosion of liquid color emanating outwards from the Memoji head.
 Both styles relied on relatively similar techniques.